Shopify/shopify_app/docs/shopify_app/sessions.md

 ```

 The current Shopify user will be stored in the rails session at `session[:shopify_user]`

+You should also enable the [check for session expiry](#expiry-date) so that a new access token can be fetched before being used for an API operation.

 ##### In-memory Session Storage for testing
 The `ShopifyApp` gem includes methods for in-memory storage for both shop and user sessions.
 In-memory storage is intended to be used in a testing environment, please use a persistent storage for your application.